 Want to stay in the city?
 You’ll seem like a cultured catch at the Guggenheim, where you can impress your partner with your knowledge of Impressionist, Post-Impressionist, and modern art (or just look at the explanations quickly when they’re not looking).

 9. A taste of the bizarre in Barcelona

 You and your bae in Barcelona, what could be better than that?
 Well, the look on your lover’s face when you tell them the cost of your fast-track tickets to the magnificent Sagrada Familia is going towards finishing it!
 That’s right, your Valentine’s Day present could be a piece of history in the making.
 Gaudi would have kissed you himself, for that one.
 Elsewhere, snake an arm around your other half from the Serpent Bench at Park Güell, a colorful and bizarre testament to Gaudí’s warped imagination.

 Then, dress to impress and get back to Barcelona basics with some traditional flamenco dancing and a romantic dinner at Tablao de Carmen.
 Mwah!

 10. Get loved up in London

-The big smoke can be one of England’s sexiest cities, and you’ll get the best views of it all from the viewing platforms at the Shard.
+The big smoke can be one of England’s sexiest cities, and you’ll get the best views of it all from the viewing platforms at The View from The Shard.
 Treat a date to the Moët & Chandon Imperial Brut Champagne at the bar for bonus points.
 If you can’t wait to share some selfies of you and your new bae, snap yourselves mingling with Einstein, Shakespeare, Dickens, the Queen, Obama and more at Madame Tussauds.
-Get closer to the real Queen with a visit to Kensington Palace and discuss your own regal dreams as you walk like a courtier in the footsteps of Prince William and Kate, the Duchess of Cambridge and their kids.
-How British!
-All that’s missing is a fine cup of tea and someone moaning about Brexit.